sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 Getting Started
 ---------------

-Here is an example of what Dollar looks like:
+Here is an example of what DollarScript looks like:

 ```dollar